 Unknown data for certain members Elective State Officers Retirement Plan There were no members reported with missing gender, birth dates or benefit amounts.
 Data for members receiving benefits: Unless reported with the 100% joint and survivor option, all retired and deferred members were assumed to have a spouse that is eligible for the automatic survivor benefits.
 Valuation assumptions were used if the survivor gender (6 members) or date of birth (6 members) were missing or invalid.
-Changes in actuarial assumptions The inflation assumption was changed from 3.00% to 2.75%.
-The assumed post-retirement benefit increase rate was changed from 2.0% per year through 2015 and 2.5% per year thereafter to 2.0% per year through 2035 and 2.5% per year thereafter.
-See page 5 for additional detail about this assumption.
+Changes in actuarial assumptions The assumed post-retirement benefit increase rate was changed from 2.00% through 2035 and 2.50% thereafter to 2.00% for all years.